 People in ancient West Asia, Greece and Rome, and in northern Europe, also wore a lot of wool clothing.
 But they also produced wool cloth to sell.
 Assyrian, Hittite, and Mycenaean kings in the Bronze Age all forced women taken as prisoners of war to live in big spinning and weaving factories making wool clothing, blankets, and rugs that they could sell.
 At the other end of classical antiquity, the Roman emperor Diocletian also shut women up in big textile factories.

 When the Roman empire collapsed in the 400s AD, so did the European wool industry.
 But it picked up again around 1000 AD and continued through the Middle Ages; people in medieval Britain and Italy, especially, raised a lot of sheep for wool.
 British traders sold their best wool to be spun and woven and eventually knit in Italy, and then traders from Florence and Venice shipped the woolen cloth across the Mediterranean to the Islamic Empire.

 Learn by doing: find wool clothing in your house

 What about linen cloth?

 Warm As Wool, Cool As Cotton, by Carter Houck (1986).
-For kids - includes the history of these fibers.
+Easy reading - includes the history of these fibers.

 World Textiles: A Concise History, by Mary Schoeser (2003).
 For adults.

 Women's Work: The First 20,000 Years : Women, Cloth, and Society in Early Times, by Elizabeth Wayland Barber (1995).
-Not for kids, but an interested high schooler could read it.
+Not so easy to read, but an interested high schooler could read it.
 Fascinating ideas about the way people made cloth in ancient times, and why it was that way.